 It was a tale of the haves and have nots in more ways than one.
 Those who had ’em loved ’em.
 Pretty much the only complaints we’ve heard about the Summit Charcoal Grills, even to this day, were about price, and those came from people who didn’t own one, and often had never even seen one.

 Weber listened.
 In 2020 they rolled out new versions retitled Summit Kamados with way lower prices.
-The new three legged Summit E6 Kamado is $1,049 and the cart mounted Summit S6 Kamado is $1,799, knocking about one third off the original price tags!
+The new three legged Summit E6 Kamado is $1,149 and the cart mounted Summit S6 Kamado is $1,949, knocking about fifteen percent off the original price tags!
 That’s pretty amazing because the new models are essentially the same with some minor changes.